amitkaps/recommendation/Slides/RecSys-Day1.md

 # **Exercise: Simple DL Continued**

 Experiments with the following:
-1. Change the activation to a *"linear"* and see whether you can predict the function or not
+1. Change activation to *linear* and see whether you can predict the function or not
-2. Change the *number of layers* in the network
+2. Change *number of layers* in the network
-3. Change the *number of learning units* in each layer
+3. Change *number of learning units* in each layer

 ---